monstercameron/HTMLeX/README.md

+Below is the revised, professional specification document for **HTMLeX – HTML eXtensible Declarative HATEOAS UI**.
+This document has been updated to incorporate the following enhancements:

+- **URL State Updates:** Instead of using a separate history attribute, every URL state update automatically pushes a new history event by default.
+(We also critique this idea and propose a solution below.)
+- **Signal‑Based Chaining:** We now use standard publish/subscribe terminology by renaming the “signal” attribute to **publish** and the “listen” attribute to **subscribe**, while retaining **trigger** for event overrides.
+- **Polling:** A new **repeat** attribute has been added to limit the number of polling cycles.
+- **Server-Sent Events (SSE) & Emit Header:** A note is included to indicate that API calls can return an “emit” header.
+The framework will read this header and automatically publish that event, integrating it into the publish/subscribe model.

+The following sections detail definitions, behavior, defaults, and code examples.

+---

 # HTMLeX – HTML eXtensible Declarative HATEOAS UI Specification

-*Version 1.0 • Last Updated: 2025-02-10*
+*Version 1.1 • Last Updated: 2025-02-10*

 ---